 Director of Schools

-Dr. Donna Wright has served as the Director of Schools for Wilson County since July of 2014.
-Prior to being appointed as the Director of Schools in Wilson County, Dr. Wright spent more than three decades working in education as a teacher, a principal, and as Deputy Director of Schools.
-Dr. Wright has made a commitment to increase academic achievement and provide the resources needed to accommodate our growing county.
+Dr. Donna Wright has served as the Wilson County Director of Schools since July of 2014.
+Prior her appointment, Dr. Wright spent more than three decades working in education as a teacher, principal, administrator, and Assistant Superintendent.
+Since day one, Dr. Wright has spoken about her strong commitment to improve academic achievement and provide students and teachers with the resources to accommodate our growing county.
+Today, there’s a strong body of evidence to demonstrate that level of commitment.

 Academics and Attendance

-- Upon graduation, more than half our graduates are eligible for the HOPE scholarship or 2-years of free community college, through TN Promise.
+- More than half the students who graduate from the district are now eligible for the HOPE scholarship, or 2-years of free community college, through the TN Promise scholarship program

 - Last year, 1,688 college credits were awarded to students enrolled in AP and/or Dual Enrollment classes… a 54% increase in just five years.
 Digital textbooks for math, science, and social studies are currently being incorporated for multiple grade levels.